Azbesciak/RealDecisionMaker/README.md

 Sometimes we consider some criteria, but don't reveal this fact to the audience/coordinator.
 These criteria are concealed.

 ##### Input parameters:
-- `CriterionConcealmentProbability` - probability in range [0, 1] for a criterion to be concealed (1 - criterion will be added in the process for sure)
 - `RandomSeed` - seed for criteria values generation

 Also, new criterion parametrization is allowed like described in [reference criterion](#reference-criterion).